zeldaret/mm/docs/tutorial/types_structs_padding.md

 # Types, structs, and padding

 Reminders:
-- In N64 MIPS, 1 word is 4 bytes (yes, the N64 is meant to be 64-bit, but it mostly isn't used like it in OoT)
+- In N64 MIPS, 1 word is 4 bytes (yes, the N64 is meant to be 64-bit, but it mostly isn't used like it in MM or OoT)
 - A byte is 8 bits, or 2 hex digits